open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 Greenplum Database is installed with an optional module of encryption/decryption functions called `pgcrypto`.
 The `pgcrypto` functions allow database administrators to store certain columns of data in encrypted form.
 This adds an extra layer of protection for sensitive data, as data stored in Greenplum Database in encrypted form cannot be read by anyone who does not have the encryption key, nor can it be read directly from the disks.

-**Note:** The `pgcrypto` functions run inside the database server, which means that all the data and passwords move between `pgcrypto` and the client application in clear-text.
+> **Note** The `pgcrypto` functions run inside the database server, which means that all the data and passwords move between `pgcrypto` and the client application in clear-text.
 For optimal security, consider also using SSL connections between the client and the Greenplum master server.

 To use `pgcrypto` functions, register the `pgcrypto` extension in each database in which you want to use the functions.
 For example: